 The easiest thing to do is to look for the pieces with detail on and try and fit these together.
 I had success with the front of the bus for example.
 It was easy to find pieces with lettering on and fit them together.

-I love doing jigsaws and have tried quite a few different ones like the Tower of London jigsaw and the Medieval house 3D jigsaw.
 The Ravensburger Big Ben Silhouette jigsaw is proving to be more of a challenge, it is a lot harder to do.
 Having said that I am enjoying the challenge.
 I will certainly be happy when I finally complete the puzzle.
 If you know someone who loves jigsaws this would be a perfect gift.
 Just make sure they have a table big enough to hold it first.

 I was sent the puzzle in order to do a review.
 My opinions are honest and my own.